- What is the Green Office Certification Program?

 Gold - 85% +

-Each office must re-submit the full audit on an annual basis to ensure re-certification.
+Each office must re-submit the full application on an annual basis to ensure re-certification.

 How does an office apply for Certification?